Gaston Chevrolet - 1920

 This outstanding sketch by David Story captures an image of the 1920 Indianapolis 500 winner Gaston Chevrolet and his Monroe-Fontenac racer.

-Gaston, the youngest of the three Chevrolet brothers originally immigrating to the United States, survived the "500" as much as won it.
-His team, headed by his eldest brother Louis and also tended to by middle brother Arthur, entered seven cars for the Monroe Company, a manufacturer that had been revived from bankruptcy by Indianapolis businessman William Small.
+Gaston, the youngest of the three Chevrolet brothers, originally immigrating to the United States, survived the "500" as much as won it.
+His team, headed by his eldest brother Louis and also tended to by middle brother Arthur, entered seven cars for the Monroe Company.
+This manufacturer had been revived from bankruptcy by Indianapolis businessman William Small.
 Four of the entries were known as Monroes, three Frontenacs.
-Through some oversight the steering mechanism was not heat treated properly and the brittle metal snapped, producing several accidents.
+Through some oversight, the steering mechanism was not heat treated properly, and the brittle metal snapped, producing several accidents.
 One-by-one all but Gaston's machine failed.
 He prevailed after Ralph DePalma, who had dominated early, suffered electrical problems.

 AttachmentSize